OF THE UNITARIAN CHURCH IN CHARLESTON

 DISSOLUTION OF THE CHURCH

-The Church may be dissolved as provided under the applicable laws of the State of South Carolina, at any officially-called meeting of the Corporation upon a three-quarter (3/4) vote of the entire Corporate membership.
+The Church may be dissolved as provided under the applicable laws of the State of South Carolina, at any officially-called meeting of the Church upon a three-quarters (3/4) vote of the entire Church membership.
 In the event of the dissolution of the Church, the ownership of all Church property, after the payment of all just debts owed by the Church, shall vest in and become the property of the Unitarian Universalist Association; and in such event, the Chair and the Secretary of the Vestry at the time of dissolution shall be authorized to execute and deliver in the name and on behalf of the Church such deeds, conveyances, and other legal documents as may be necessary to transfer the title to the said Church property to the Unitarian Universalist Association.

 REPEAL OF PREVIOUS CONSTITUTIONS